JustinTimperio/ja4plus/README.md

 }
 ```

-### Code Example (TLS Listener)
+### TLS Listener Example

-This demonstrates how to use JA4Plus with a raw TLS listener, rather than an HTTP server.
+This demonstrates how to use JA4Plus with a raw TLS listener.

 ```go
 package main